Fiction

 The Other Woman

-by Ed Aymar and Gwen Wilson
+by Gwen Wilson

 "Thomas knew that he had no reason to be truthful or, for that matter, to believe anything told to him.
 For all he knew, Lilac69 was a thirteen-year old boy from Pennsylvania, a transvestite from Texas, maybe a college student in Taiwan.
 Or she could be what she said she was: a 39-year old Baltimore woman contemplating divorce from a man who had, she was relatively certain, spent the last year screwing one of their neighbors."